-Located on the Dubuque’s northwest side, the arboretum is a site to see in the spring and summer months.
-Walk the grounds (open daily from 7am to dusk) and see 60 different types of gardens including Rose, Hosta, English, Japanese, Herb and more.
-Run by volunteers, there is no cost for entry but donations are welcome.
+Located on the Dubuque’s northwest side, the Dubuque Arboretum & Botanical Garden is a site to see in the spring and summer months.
+Walk the grounds (open daily from 7am to dusk) and see 60 different types of gardens including Rose, Hosta, English, Japanese, Herb, and more.
+Run by volunteers there is no cost for entry, but donations are welcome.

-Dubuque’s Farmers’ Market has been around since 1858!
-That’s 163 years of locally grown goodness.
+The Dubuque Farmers’ Market has been around since 1845!
+That’s 178 years of locally grown goodness.
 Today, you can find farm raised meats, organic produce, tasty treats, handmade goods, and of course, gorgeous local flowers.
-Market kicks off May 1 and this season’s vendors include Clara Joyce Flowers, Dobie’s Flowers & Produce, Gerald & Mardelle Rojemann, Jean Vorwald, Kruse Farms, Martha’s Gardens, and more.
-Check the website weekly for who you can find at Iowa’s longest running market.
+Market kicks off May 4th.
+Check the website weekly for what vendors you can find at Iowa’s longest running market.

 Ada Hayden Mural

 Love to look at flowers?
 How about blossoms that span the width of your outstretched arms?
 Visit the iconic ‘Ada Hayden’ mural painted by Gaia, located at 233 Main Street.
 This work of art is 114’ long and 32’ tall and interprets the work of Iowa botanist, Ada Hayden.
 Named Iowa’s ‘Very Best Street Art’ by Parade Magazine, this mural has become a must see in downtown Dubuque.

 Convivium Urban Farmstead